OPadgett/Network-Configurations/README.md

 exit
 write memory
 ```
+## Summary ##
+VLAN 10 (HR_Department) is assigned to port GigabitEthernet0/1.

+VLAN 20 (IT_Department) is assigned to port GigabitEthernet0/2.

+GigabitEthernet0/3 is configured as a trunk port, allowing traffic for both VLAN 10 and VLAN 20.

+Finally, the configuration is saved to memory to persist across reboots.
 ## 5. OSPF (Open Shortest Path First) - Routing Protocol Setup

 OSPF is a dynamic routing protocol used to exchange routing information within an autonomous system.
 This configuration sets up OSPF on two network segments.